gbdev/gbdev.github.io/website/guides/lyc_timing.md

                     throw new SyntaxError(`Unknown instruction type "${props.op}"`);
             };
         })();

+        // If a line was requested, override the instruction with it if (props.instr) {
+            info.instr = props.instr;
+        }

         // Immediate instructions and taken jumps take one extra cycle
         // FIXME: Normally Vue would correctly type these as Booleans as per `props` above, but it doesn't...